min69u/Reforestation/README.md

-## Just read a few facts about frogs.
-They were ribbiting.
+## What's the best thing about elevator jokes?
+They work on so many levels.